Patrick Sharp

-Patrick Sharp (born December 27, 1981) is a Canadian former professional ice hockey player who played 15 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Chicago Blackhawks and Dallas Stars.
-After his retirement as a player, Sharp joined NBC Sports as an studio analyst.
-He works with NBC Sports Chicago to provide color commentary for Blackhawks broadcasts.
+Patrick Sharp (born December 27, 1981) is a Canadian former professional ice hockey player who played 15 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Chicago Blackhawks, and Dallas Stars.
+After his retirement as a player, Sharp worked as an analyst for NBC Sports and as a color commentary for Blackhawks broadcasts on NBC Sports Chicago.
+He joined the Flyers in 2023 as a special adviser to hockey operations.
 Sharp was also a member of the University of Vermont coaching staff in 2021.

 Sharp played collegiate hockey at the University of Vermont before he was drafted by the Flyers in 2001.
 He began his NHL career with the Flyers organization, but was traded to the Blackhawks in 2005.
 He became a three-time Stanley Cup champion with the Blackhawks in 2010, 2013 and 2015.
 He was later traded to the Stars in 2015, where he spent two seasons before returning to the Blackhawks in 2017.
-Sharp also represented Canadian national team at the 2014 Winter Games, where he won an Olympic Gold medal.
+Sharp also represented the Canada at the 2014 Winter Games, where he won an Olympic gold medal.

 Playing career

 Junior and college

-Sharp began his hockey career in Thunder Bay, Ontario, playing first for the Thunder Bay Kings program then for the former Thunder Bay Flyers of the United States Hockey League (USHL).
-From there, he continued his hockey career in the college ranks with the University of Vermont, before the Philadelphia Flyers selected him in the third round, 95th overall, of the 2001 NHL Entry Draft.
+Sharp began his Junior career at age 16 playing for the Kanata Valley Lasers of the CJHL with his older brother then the next year they both played in Thunder Bay, Ontario, playing for the Thunder Bay Kings program then for the former Thunder Bay Flyers of the United States Hockey League (USHL).
+From there, he continued his hockey career in the college ranks with the University of Vermont, before the Philadelphia Flyers selected him in the third round, 95th overall, of the 2001 NHL entry draft.

 Professional

 Philadelphia Flyers

-After completing two years with Vermont, Sharp signed an entry level contract with the Flyers on May 21, 2002, eventually making his NHL debut in 2003–04, splitting the season between the Flyers and their American Hockey League (AHL) affiliate, the Philadelphia Phantoms, recording seven points (5 goals, 2 assists) in 41 regular season games with the Flyers, and 29 points (15 goals, 14 assists) in 35 games for the Phantoms.
+After completing two years with Vermont, Sharp signed a three-year entry-level contract with the Flyers on May 21, 2002.
+He made his NHL debut in 2002–03, playing in three games with the Flyers but spending most of the season with their American Hockey League (AHL) affiliate, the Philadelphia Phantoms, recording 33 points (14 goals, 19 assists) in 53 games.

+In 2003–04, he split the season between the Flyers and Phantoms, recording seven points (five goals, two assists) in 41 games with the Flyers, and 29 points (15 goals, 14 assists) in 35 games for the Phantoms.

 Due to the 2004–05 NHL lockout, Sharp spent the entire following season in the AHL with the Phantoms, registering 23 goals and 29 assists (52 points) in 75 regular-season games and eight goals and 13 assists (21 points) in 21 playoff games en route to a Calder Cup championship.